nuvolaris/smart-ai-secretary/README.md

 # smart-ai-secretary

-An intelligent secretary for showcase site, which notifies you when someone wants to contact you or is interested in your products
+An intelligent secretary for showcase site, which notifies you when someone wants to contact you or is interested in your products.

+Sure, here's a corrected version:

+## Before starting

+Please, before running, go to src/lib/service.openai.ts and set your token on line 3.
 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: